 Washington Crossing Historic Park features the marked site of where George Washington and his troops launched their surprise, winning attack on Hessian troops during the Revolutionary War in 1776.
 It is open from dawn to dusk for free self-guided tours and passive recreation, as well as the Visitor Center and gift shop, which are open from 10 a.m. to 5 p.m. every day.

-After a day at the park, grab take-out or head inside to dine (limited capacity) at Bowman's Tavern right near the park.
+After a day at the park, grab take-out or head inside at Bowman's Tavern right near the park.
 Warm up with a hot toddy and some French onion soup, followed by their one-of-a-kind Nashville hot mushroom sandwich.

-Rest up for the next two days of your journey and put your head to the pillow at one of Bucks County's charming bed & breakfasts.
+Rest up for the next two days of your journey and put your head to the pillow at one of Bucks County's charming and historic bed & breakfasts.
 Enjoy the great hospitality and ambiance at the Inn at Bowman's Hill or the 1870 Wedgwood Inn of New Hope.

 - Historic Fallsington